fabien0102/sentry-javascript/docs/usage.rst

         delete extra['FieldKeyToDelete'];
         Raven.setExtraContext();            // Clear all extra data from the context.
         Raven.setExtraContext(extra);       // Add back the extra data that you want to keep.

+**Be aware of maximal payload size** - There are times, when you want to send a whole application state as an extra data.
+This can be quite a large object, which can easily weigh more than 200kB, which is currently maximamal payload size of a single event sent to Sentry.
+When this happens, you'll get an ``HTTP Error 413 Payload Too Large`` as the server response or (when ``keepalive: true`` is set as ``fetch`` parameter) request will stay in ``pending`` state forever (eg. in Chrome).

 .. _raven-js-recording-breadcrumbs: